AISaturdaysLagos/hackathons/cohere-hackathon/README.md

-#AI6 Lagos: 2023 Cohere Hackathon
+# AI6Lagos: 2023 Cohere Hackathon

 ![Header](cohere_hack.png)
 Cohere allows you to implement language AI into your product.
 This repo contains some sample scripts from working with [cohere's APIs](https://dashboard.cohere.ai/) for the following tasks: